Gruppo guidato da Annalisa Buffo

 2014 Postdoctoral fellowship granted by Fondazione Umberto Veronesi, Milan, Italy.
 Rejuvenating the brain: targeting neural stem/progenitor cell division mode to improve cognitive functions and repair abilities of the aging CNS.

-2012 - 2013 Postdoctoral fellowship granted by Giuseppe Levi Foundation, Accademia Nazionale dei Lincei, Rome, Italy.
+2012-2013 Giuseppe Levi Postdoctoral fellowship, Accademia Nazionale dei Lincei, Rome, Italy.
 Oligodendrocyte progenitor self-renewal and differentiation: insights into symmetric and asymmetric divisions and possible implications in dysmyelination following peri-natal hypoxia.

 2006 OPTIME Award 2005-2006 (The best graduate student at the Faculty of Biology, University of Turin) by Unione Industriale di Torino.